barotto/libRocketDoc/pages/cpp_manual/controls/data_grid.md

 #### Adding columns

-The only children allowed to a data grid element are column definitions, specified with the `<col>` tag.
+The only children allowed to a data grid element are column definitions, specified with the `<col>`{:.tag} tag.
 The column tag takes the following attributes:

-* fields: A comma-separated list of the fields this column will read from the data grid's data source.
+* `fields`{:.attr}: A comma-separated list of the fields this column will read from the data grid's data source.
 This will populate the columns parameter to the GetRow() function.
-* formatter: The name of the [data formatter](#data-formatters) used to convert the row data to actual RML.
+* `formatter`{:.attr}: The name of the [data formatter](#data-formatters) used to convert the row data to actual RML.
 If this is invalid or not provided, then the raw row data is shown, separated by commas.
-* width: The initial width of the column, in pixels.
+* `width`{:.attr}: The initial width of the column, in pixels.

 The RML content between the opening and closing column tags will form the header element.
-Columns can be added in C++ with the AddColumn() function.
+Columns can be added in C++ with the `AddColumn()` function.

 ```cpp
 // Adds a column to the table.